Funding update

 - An Indigenous community is an eligible lead applicant if they are partnering with a Canadian municipal government on an eligible project, or if they have a shared service agreement with a Canadian municipal government related to municipal infrastructure, climate change or adaptation.

-A detailed study that identifies a pathway to reduce GHG emissions in municipal buildings over time.
+A detailed study that identifies a pathway to deep energy and GHG emissions reduction in municipal buildings over time.

 Applications are accepted year-round, though this offer may close when all funding has been allocated.